Welcome

-What is Memory Neuroscience?
+What is Memory Neuroscience at Vassar College?

-To test this question, we apply neuroscience tools for visualizing and manipulating memory processes in the brain.
-The goal of our research program is to advance understanding of how memory is organized and retrieved in the brain, with the ultimate goal of translating our work into treatments for disorders of learning and memory, such as post-traumatic stress disorder (PTSD) and anxiety-related disorders.
-This research is funded by the National Institue of Mental Health R15 MH127534-01.
+The goal of our resarch program is to advance understanding of memory, with the ultimate goal of translating our work into treatments for disorders of learning and memory, such as post-traumatic stress disorder (PTSD) and anxiety-related disorders.

 See our most recent paper (2022) in the journal Neuropharmacology showing how alcohol exposure impacts fear extinction and prefrontal cortex plasticity with Vassar student co-authors Kate Lawson ’19, Miranda Scarlata ’19, Chris Cho ’22, Charlie Mangan ’22, David Petersen ’22, Hannah Thompson ’23, Sara Ehnstrom ’22, Lexi Mousley ’20, and Jessica Bezek ’19